risinek/esp32-wifi-penetration-tool/README.md

 ## Support of multiple devices with the same firmware

 It is possible to build firmware for mutiple ESP32 devices, which will run the same software.
-These firmwares should differ by DEVICE_ID, to make ESP32 use different WiFi access points names, Bluetooth device names, IP addresses, etc. DEVICE_ID can be set via menuconfig (in "sdkconfig" file) or provided in command line (ex. "idf.py build -DDEVICE_ID=2")<br>
+These firmwares should differ by DEVICE_ID, to make ESP32 use different WiFi access points names, Bluetooth device names, IP addresses, etc. DEVICE_ID can be set via menuconfig or in "sdkconfig" file<br>
 This parameter will make your devices to have Bluetooth device name and WiFi AP name "ManagementAP<DDEVICE_ID>".
 IP addreses will be "192.168.4<100 + DDEVICE_ID>"<br>

 <br>